apache/trafficserver/doc/developer-guide/api/functions/TSUrlHostGet.en.rst

 =============

-All APIs except :func:`TSUrlPortGet` and :func:`TSUrlRawPortGet` return a string, which is not guaranteed to be NULL terminated.
+All APIs except :func:`TSUrlPortGet` and :func:`TSUrlRawPortGet` return a string, which is not guaranteed to be null-terminated.
 You must therefore always use the :arg:`length` value to determine the actual length of the returned string.

 :func:`TSUrlPortGet` simply returns the port number as an integer, possibly